kaba-labs/.github/profile/README.md

 - [x] Local terminal with hardware acceleration (I love vim)
 - [x] VS Code IDE for people who don't use terminal editors
 - [x] Attach and edit sites in real time
+- [x] Built-In Rest web client ([https://github.com/hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch))
 - [x] Container support for the terminal to change dev envs on the fly
-- [x] Outsource long compliation tasks to Kaba for builds in half the time.
+- [x] Outsource long build or packaging tasks to your Kaba Kloud for times cut in half.
-- [x] Kaba Kode: Keep your code with you at all times.
+- [x] Kaba Kloud & Kode: Keep your code with you at all times.

 # Filesystem